ddemidov/amgcl/docs/poisson3DbMPI.rst

 :math:`x = P y`.

-In lines 37--54 we read the system matrix and the RHS vector using the naive ordering (better ordering of the unknowns will be determined later):
+In lines 37--54 we read the system matrix and the RHS vector using the naive ordering (a nicer ordering of the unknowns will be determined later):

 .. literalinclude:: ../tutorial/1.poisson3Db/poisson3Db_mpi.cpp
    :language: cpp